 See: https://en.wikipedia.org/wiki/Myiagros and https://en.wikipedia.org/wiki/Beelzebub

-Perhaps just as important for understanding this passage is reminding ourselves that others will claims Jesus is working through Beelzeboul (12:24; 12:27).
+Later in the Gospel, people claim Jesus is working through Beelzeboul (12:24; 12:27).
 Jesus is warning his disciples here of insults they will receive for following him.

 αποκαλυφθησεται (from αποκαλυπτω, meaning "reveal", 10:26) In everyday language, apocalypse means the end.
 But it literally just means the "revealing."
 When I reflected on this passage in 2020, I offered, perhaps we are living through the apocalypse now in that so much of what is problematic in our culture has been revealed.

 των αποκτεννοντων ('the ones who kill', 10.27) This is a substantive participle (in the genitive).
 It literally means the ones who kill.
 This is rather fascinating.
 Jesus is likely referring to individuals who will persecute his followers.
-But in 2020, we could hear it as an admonishment NOT to fear the corona virus, but fear the things that take away our humanity (racism!)

-γεεννα (Gehenna, 10:28) Gehenna; not hell as we often think of it.
+γεεννα (literally Gehenna, 10:28) Gehenna; not hell as we often think of it.
 It was a burning trash dump.
 Simply, it does not mean a location, underground, in which people are tortured in the afterlife.
 However, Jesus likely uses it symbolically in this and other cases in the Gospel of Matthew to denote some area/place/space of punishment.

 - "Literally valley of Hinnom, a ravine south of Jerusalem where fires were kept burning to consume the dead bodies of animals, criminals, and refuse; figuratively in the Gospels and James for hell, a fiery place of eternal punishment for the ungodly dead (MT 5.22)" Friberg Lexicon, accessed through Bible Works

-πατηρ (means father, throughout this passage) I find it interesting that Matthew positions these sayings about the heavenly father 's provision (vs 29) against our love of our earthly fathers (vs 37).
+πατηρ (literally pater, meaning 'father', used throughout this passage) I find it interesting that Matthew positions these sayings about the heavenly father 's provision (vs 29) against our love of our earthly fathers (vs 37).
 As I considered Jesus' teaching (and ministry), I sense that Jesus is trying to create fictive families.
 By a fictive family, I mean a group of people who are not (closely) biologically related who function like a family in terms of caring for each other.
 Friends!
 As humans, we are capable of creating enormous fictive families (tribes, political parties and national states).
 Yet repeatedly we show a bad capacity to hurt and exclude those not in our particular fictive family.
 This is most distressing.
 Jesus intends to create one fictive family of the entire human family, helping us see that we are united in him.

 No comments: